xcube-dev/xcube-viewer/docs/concepts.md

 A dataset can be associated with [place groups](#places-and-place-groups).

 Datasets that provide variables with two spatial dimensions and a time dimension are also referred to as _data cubes_.
-Hence, the data cubes supported by the viewer are 4-D: variable, time, y, and x.
-The viewer may support also other data cube dimensions in the future.
+Such variables are 3-D, with dimensions such as time, y, and x.
+The viewer also supports variables with other non-spatial dimensions.

 The list of available datasets is usually fixed for a deployed viewer application instance.
 One of the available datasets is the viewer's